kennethkietvuong/cse15l-lab-reports/lab-report-1-week-2.md

     > (/Users/*username*/.ssh/id_rsa): /Users/*username*/.ssh/id_rsa
 3. Once it prompts for a *passphrase*, **don't enter one**.
 Just hit enter.
     * It'll ask to enter the same passphrase again.
 Hit enter again.
 4. You'll see that it has saved the identification and public key to a specific directory.
-Also you should see the *key fingerprint* & the *key's randomart image*.
+Also you should see the *key fingerprint* & the *key's randomart image* (pretty neat!).

     ![Image](/lab-report-1-images/randomart.png) (randomart image)